genelkim/ulf-website/_posts/2019-01-09-modification-in-ulf.md

 cannot omit the `mod-n`).
 - When the types are explicit in ULF, the operator position can be either prefixed or infixed.
 - Intersective modification such as noun post-modification is handled through macros that map to equivalent lambda expressions.
+- Sentence-level operators are lifted to the nearest predication.
+- Verb modifiers can be interleaved with non-subject arguments and automatically lift to prefix position.